2025 Skate Canada International: Ice dance

 Piper Gilles and Paul Poirier of Canada won their sixth consecutive gold medal at the Skate Canada International, finishing with an overall score of 202.89.
 While Gilles and Poirier had been in the lead after the rhythm dance, they finished second in the free dance after some difficulty on their curved lift cost them four points, but they still won the event.
-"It wasn't our best performance today, but it was our first competition of the season," Poirier said after the free dance.
-"We have a lot of room for growth."
 Despite placing first in the free dance, Allison Reed and Saulius Ambrulevičius of Lithuania finished in second place.
-It was the highest finish at the Grand Prix for Reed and Ambrulevičius.
+It was their highest finish at the Grand Prix.
 Marjorie Lajoie and Zachary Lagha of Canada leapfrogged from fourth place to win the bronze medal.